waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`move_tutor_advisor_agent`:** Suggest optimal moves to learn from TMs/HMs.
 - **`story_progress_tracker_agent`:** Track key NPC dialogue and plot points.

+### C. Decommissioned Agents
+- **`wkg_manager_agent` (v3):** **DECOMMISSIONED.** This agent consistently fails to check for existing nodes, causing tool errors.
+DO NOT USE.

 ## V. Completed Intel & Disproven Hypotheses
 - **Route 13 Dead End:** The path south through Route 13 was not the correct progression path.
-The Cool Trainer at (12, 93) on Route 12 does NOT want a Moon Stone; he's flavor text.
-- **Thirsty Guards:** Giving a drink to the thirsty guards did NOT grant passage to Saffron City; it opened a path to a different part of Route 5.
+- **Thirsty Guards:** Giving a drink to the thirsty guards opened a path to a different part of Route 5, not directly to Saffron City.

 ## VI.
 Saffron City Intel
-- **Team Rocket Takeover:** Rocket Grunt at (24, 9) said: "BOSS said he'll take this town!".
-This confirms a city-wide takeover is in progress.
+- **Team Rocket Takeover:** Confirmed by a Rocket Grunt.
+Their goal is to take over the city.
+- **Fighting Dojo:** Cleared.
+The Karate Master offered a prize Pokémon.